mayope/keycloakmigration/docsbuild/content/migrations/organization.md

 All migrations referring to the organization resource.

 ## addOrganization
-Adds a new organization to an exsisting realm
+Adds a new organization to an existing realm

 ### Parameters
 - realm: String, optional